407-610-2417

 What goals are you trying to achieve?
 Are you looking to attract more website traffic, get more online sales, or improve your visibility in organic search results?

 The answer to this question can determine your SEO cost.
 If you have big goals, such as outranking your competitors in a highly competitive market or rapidly growing your customer base, your SEO strategy may need more resources.
-Such goals need advanced SEO campaigns with in-depth keyword research, competitor analysis, and off-page services.
+Such goals need advanced SEO campaigns with in-depth keyword research, competitor analysis, and off-page SEO services.

-In contrast, businesses with simpler goals, like improving local visibility, can expect lower SEO cost per month.
+In contrast, businesses with simpler goals, like improving local visibility, can expect lower SEO costs per month.
 Achieving this goal could involve tasks like basic keyword optimization, content updates, and local SEO, which need a smaller investment.

 Similarly, if you’re getting traffic but not seeing sales, you might only need to focus on improving your conversion rates.
 This could mean changing your calls to action or making the user experience better, which generally costs less.